buraltintas/mars/README.md

 # mars

 My son Mars' very first web page in Turkish language.
-You can find remaining days to birth, family and playmates photos and you can send a message to Mars.
+You can see his family and playmates photos and you can send a message to Mars.

 It built up using HTML, CSS and JavaScript.